Shaping a sustainable vision for Sebkha

 Since taking office in autumn 2018, mayor Mr. Aboubacar Soumaré has been working to improve public service delivery, including municipal finance.
 With support from the Mauritanian-German Programme to strengthen Decentralisation and Public Finance (ProDeF), his administration was able to raise municipal revenues by 114 percent in 2019 compared to the previous year, and another increase of more than 800 percent is projected for the current year.
 Increased municipal revenues shall now be re-invested into municipal services and, ultimately, in the quality of life of Sebkha’s population.

 The four strategic areas point out which development priorities shall be tackled in a 3-year perspective.
-Four flagship projects – upgrading sewage disposal, renovating sports infrastructure, , creating green spaces, improving access to a hospital are being prepared under the leadership and with resources from the municipality.
-Partnership with residents, the private sector and other stakeholders are being sought as suitable.
+Four flagship projects – upgrading sewage disposal, renovating sports infrastructure, creating green spaces, and improving access to a hospital – are being prepared under the leadership and with resources from the municipality.
+Partnerships with residents, the private sector and other stakeholders are being sought as suitable.

 Due to its SDG orientation and strong ownership, Sebkha’s new action framework also provides a good entry point for other development partners.
 A document summarising the strategy and action framework has been prepared by the municipality and can be found here (French only).